Philadelphia Eagles: Super Bowl LIX Champions

-On March 13, 2024, Saquon Barkley, a running back with the New York Giants from 2018 to 2023, became a free agent, and signed a three-year $37.75 million deal with the Eagles.
+On March 13, 2024, Saquon Barkley, a former running back with the New York Giants, became a free agent, and signed a three-year $37.75 million deal with the Eagles.
 On September 6, 2024, the Eagles opened their season in São Paulo, Brazil.
 In his debut, Barkley rushed for 109 yards with two rushing touchdowns and a receiving touchdown in a 34–29 victory over the Green Bay Packers, becoming the first Eagles player to score three touchdowns in their debut with the team since Terrell Owens in 2004.

 Despite a turbulent 2–2 start to the season, the Eagles improved on their 11–6 record from the previous season, and won ten consecutive games for the first time in franchise history.
 For the fourth straight year and seventh time in the last 8 seasons the Eagles clinched a playoff berth.
-Barkley continued his dominance in Week 12 against the Los Angeles Rams, recording 255 rushing yards and 302 total yards.
-His 255 rushing yards were the ninth-most in a single game in NFL history and the most in Eagles history.
-In Week 17, the Eagles clinched the NFC East by sweeping the Dallas Cowboys for the first time since 2011.
-Barkley ran for 167 yards and crossed the 2,000 yard mark, becoming only the ninth running back in NFL history to do so, and recording the second-most yards of any running back in NFL history in a single season.
+Barkley continued his dominance in Week 12 against the Los Angeles Rams, recording a franchise record 255 rushing yards and 302 total yards.

+In Week 17, the Eagles clinched the NFC East by sweeping the Dallas Cowboys for the first time since 2011, with Barkley running for 167 yards and crossing the 2,000 yard mark, becoming only the ninth running back in NFL history to do so.
 With their Week 18 win over the New York Giants, the Eagles finished 14–3 for the second time in three seasons.

 The Eagles started the playoffs by defeating the Green Bay Packers 22–10 in the Wild Card Round.
 In a snowy rematch of their Week 12 meeting, the Eagles again beat the Los Angeles Rams in the Divisional Round 28–22.
 In the NFC Championship Game, the Eagles dominated their division rival Washington Commanders 55–23, setting the record for the most points scored in a conference championship game.
 In Super Bowl LIX, the Eagles met the Kansas City Chiefs in a rematch of Super Bowl LVII from two years earlier, this time defeating the two-time defending champions by a score of 40–22 and winning their second Super Bowl and first since the 2017 season.

 The Eagles' win prevented the Chiefs from achieving the first-ever Super Bowl three-peat.
 Barkley recorded 57 rushing yards, setting the NFL record for most rushing (2,504) and scrimmage yards (2,857) in a full season surpassing Terrell Davis.
 Philadelphia quarterback Jalen Hurts threw for 221 yards with two touchdowns and rushed for 72 yards and a touchdown, breaking his own record for most rushing yards for a quarterback in a Super Bowl, with 72.